iGEM 2021 Competition Registration

 - cannot include sponsor names

 Note that your team name will need to be approved by iGEM HQ.
 Failure to follow these rules will delay your team approval.
+If you use any other words besides your school name, city, state, country, or region, we may ask for an explanation for the team name and, depending on the explanation, may suggest alternative names.

 We have formalized this requirement and show it in the team requirements section on your Team Information Page.
 Your team name will be easily approved if your team has participated in the past and you use the same team name.
 If you are a new team or if you are using a new team name, then iGEM HQ will manually approve your team name.